 Tailoring the Message

-Once you have identified your audience, you can tailor your message to resonate with them.
-Use language that aligns with their level of understanding, and avoid unnecessary jargon unless it’s industry-specific and the audience is familiar with it.
-For example, if you’re writing to a group of engineers, technical terms may be appropriate.
-However, if your audience includes non-technical stakeholders, you’ll need to simplify the language to ensure comprehension.
+For example, if you are writing to a group of engineers, technical terms may be appropriate.
+However, if your audience includes non-technical stakeholders, you will need to simplify the language to ensure everyone understands what you’re talking about.

 Structure Your WritingÂ